Binge-Watching vs. Binge-Racing: What It Is and Why You Should Try It

 How to Find the Best Netflix Shows to Binge-Race

 According to Netflix, in the past four years, the number of binge-racers all over the world has grown from 200,000 people to more than 8 million.
-Netflix has also released a list of the shows people like to binge-race.

 However, if there’s a show you’re keen to binge-race that has already aired, you can always watch a previous season over a weekend and still consider yourself a binge-racer.

-Have we managed to get you excited about this new television trend?
+Have we managed to get you excited about this emerging television trend?
 Now that you know what binge-racing is and why you should consider trying it, the only thing left is to pick a show to watch.

 Image Credit: jameschipper/Depositphotos